pawelgrzybek/pawelgrzybek.com/content/posts/2015-09-12-use-modern-javascript-today-with-babel.md

 ---
 title: Use modern JavaScript today with Babel
-description: ECMAScript 2015 has been recently ratified and brought us many cool features.
+summary: ECMAScript 2015 has been recently ratified and brought us many cool features.
 As you may expect, browsers support is the only issue, but not with Babel.
 photo: 2015-09-12.jpg
 ---